10 Fake Movie Props That Seem Real

 prosthetic makeup

 A magician’s trick involves more sleight of hand than actual magic.
 The magician’s skill lies in the movement of their hands.
 The true purpose of magic should be to spark questions in the minds of the audience.
 Just as a magician creates illusions with their magic, films also have scenes that create illusions.
 One crafts the illusion on stage, while the other does so on screen.
 In both cases, sleight of hand and perfection are essential.
-In films, this effect is often created using specific objects or props
+In films, creators often use specific objects or props that are fake but seem real on the screen.
+This article will discuss 10 fake movie props that seem real.
+We’ll learn about the materials used in these objects that bring scenes closer to reality.

 Glycerin for Fake Tears